glennfawcett/cockroachdb_troubleshooting/issues/bulk_delete/bulk_delete_troubleshooting.md

             1587.30
 ```

-This example can be reproduced with via the [delete_batch_with_accounting.sh](delete_batch_with_accounting.sh) script in my troubleshooting repository.
+I have created the [delete_batch_with_accounting.sh](delete_batch_with_accounting.sh) script in my troubleshooting repository so you can experiment with this technique.

 ### Multi Treaded Delete on Timestamp
 To delete timeseries data in parallel, a `HASH` index is your best bet.
-This example has a table with the `created_at` column which contains the timestamp used to show the age of data.
-This example has a cluster with 9 nodes, so a `HASH INDEX` with 9 `BUCKETS` was created to match.
+This example has the `created_at` column which contains the timestamp of when the data was inserted.
+This example has a `HASH` index `WITH BUCKET_COUNT=9` to match the number of nodes in the cluster.

 ```sql
 CREATE TABLE mybigtable (